 (See also Overview of Congenital Cardiovascular Anomalies.)

-Hypoplastic left heart syndrome (HLHS) accounts for 2% of congenital heart anomalies.
-Because the mitral valve, left ventricle, and aortic valve are hypoplastic (often with aortic atresia), oxygenated blood coming into the left atrium from the lungs is diverted across the atrial communication into the right heart, where it mixes with desaturated systemic venous return (see Figure: Hypoplastic left heart.).
+Hypoplastic left heart syndrome (HLHS) accounts for 2 to 4% of congenital heart anomalies and is the second most common left heart obstructive lesion.
+Because the mitral valve, left ventricle, and aortic valve are hypoplastic (often with aortic atresia), oxygenated blood coming into the left atrium from the lungs is diverted across the atrial communication into the right heart, where it mixes with desaturated systemic venous return (see figure Hypoplastic left heart).
 This relatively desaturated blood exits the right ventricle through the pulmonary artery to the lungs and through the ductus arteriosus to the systemic circulation.
-Systemic blood flow is maintained only through the right-to-left ductal shunt; thus immediate survival depends on patency of the ductus arteriosus.
+Systemic blood flow is maintained only through the right-to-left ductal shunt; thus, immediate survival depends on patency of the ductus arteriosus.

 The patient often presents with a history of poor feeding, increased work of breathing, pale or gray coloration, and lethargy.
 Physical examination shows a very active precordium with a marked parasternal lift associated with very poor peripheral perfusion, cool extremities, bluish gray skin color, and absent or barely palpable pulses.
+The finding of a marked parasternal lift in a patient with critically low perfusion and near-absent peripheral pulses is a key to distinguishing cardiogenic shock from severe left heart obstruction and non-cardiac–related shock (eg, sepsis, metabolic, toxic).
 The 2nd heart sound (S2) is loud and single.
 A soft, nonspecific systolic murmur is often present, as is hepatomegaly.
 Severe metabolic acidosis is typical, often worsening if supplemental oxygen is administered, which is characteristic of hypoplastic left heart syndrome.